APPLY TO MESSIAH

 Note, guidance on how to determine the Flesch-Kincaid readability level and also on how to reduce it can be found in the document “Tips on Adjusting Readabiltiy” on the IRB web site.

 Readability is currently being assessed using the 'Document Stats' feature in MS Word.
+Please upload a .doc or .docx version of your consent form to Axiom (not a .pdf) for ease of running the readability check.

 This section should contain a general summary of the study procedures to be carried out.
 More detailed information about the procedures should be expanded in the “Study Procedures” section.